Review and road test of the Vauxhall Astra Sports Tourer

 ASTRA GOES INTO SPACE

-Like its hatchback counterpart, Vauxhall's latest more spacious Astra Sports Tourer estate gets a smarter look, extra connectivity and a more appealing, more efficient range of engines.
+Like its hatchback counterpart, Vauxhall's spacious Astra Sports Tourer estate gets a smart look, decent connectivity and an appealing, efficient range of engines.
 Jonathan Crouch reports.

 Ten Second Review of the Vauxhall Astra Sports Tourer

-Vauxhall is hoping to increase its presence in the compact estate sector with the latest Astra Sports Tourer.
+Vauxhall has increased its presence in the compact estate sector with this Astra Sports Tourer.
 MPVs and 4x4s might offer more interesting options for family buyers but the solid, practical virtues of a good estate are not to be under-estimated.
-This one's cleaner, more frugal, more practical, higher-tech and sharper to look at than before.
-It's a better package all-round.
+This one's clean, quite frugal, practical, reasonably high tech and pleasingly sharp to look at.
+It's a decent package all-round.